A Multi-level Analysis of Factors Associated with Student Performance: A Machine Learning Approach to the SAEB Microdata: Background: The System of Assessment of Basic Education (SAEB)

 By comparing the performance of Random Forest against these three distinct gradient boosting implementations, this study comprehensively evaluates their suitability for modeling the systemic factors that influence student performance in the SAEB context.

-\subsection{eXplainable AI (XAI)}
+\subsection{Explainable AI (XAI)}

-The primary goal of Explainable AI (XAI) is to make the results of machine learning models' judgments more interpretable for humans.
+The primary goal of Explainable AI (XAI) is to make the outputs of machine learning models more interpretable to humans.
 Interpretability refers to the degree to which a person can understand why a model made a specific prediction~\citep{electronics8080832}.
-Moreover, capability is increasingly beneficial as models are used for decision-making in critical areas of people's lives~\citep{MILLER20191}.
+Moreover, this capability is increasingly beneficial as models are used for decision-making in critical areas of people's lives~\citep{MILLER20191}.
 Various criteria can classify XAI methods.
 One key distinction is the scope of the explanation, which can be either global, seeking to understand the model's behavior as a whole, or local, focusing on explaining a single prediction for an individual instance~\citep{8466590}.
 Another important criterion is whether a method is model-agnostic, meaning it applies to any machine learning algorithm, or model-specific.
-Besides that, we selected the SHAP (SHapley Additive exPlanation) technique, as it is a model-agnostic approach capable of explaining both the general behavior of the model and the reasoning behind specific, individual predictions~\citep{DBLP:journals/corr/abs-2006-11371}.
+Besides that, we selected the SHAP (SHapley Additive exPlanations) framework~\citep{Lundberg}, which provides a theoretically grounded, unified measure of feature importance rooted in cooperative game theory.
+Although the SHAP framework encompasses both model-agnostic implementations (e.g., KernelSHAP) and model-specific ones, we employed the \texttt{TreeExplainer} variant, which is optimized for tree-based ensemble models.
+This implementation computes exact Shapley values by leveraging the internal tree structure, offering both computational efficiency and mathematical exactness, two properties essential given the scale of this dataset.